Iterable/iterable-swift-sdk/README.md

 ## Migrating from a pre-6.1.0 version of the SDK

-### In-app messages

-#### spawnInAppNotification
+- In-app messages: `spawnInAppNotification`

-`spawnInAppNotification` is no longer needed and will fail to compile.
+    - `spawnInAppNotification` is no longer needed and will fail to compile.
 In-app messages are now displayed automatically.

-#### Polling for in-app messages
+- In-app messages: polling for in-app messages

-Stop polling for in-app messages using a timer, etc. The SDK will issue a callback using `config.inAppDelegate` [as explained above](#overriding-whether-to-show-or-skip-a-particular-in-app-message).
+    - Stop polling for in-app messages using a timer, etc. The SDK will issue a callback using `config.inAppDelegate` [as explained above](#overriding-whether-to-show-or-skip-a-particular-in-app-message).

-#### Manual handling of in-app messages
+- In-app messages: handling manually

-If you want to handle all in-app messages manually, as before these changes, define an `inAppHandler` on `IterableConfig`.
+    - If you want to handle all in-app messages manually, as before these changes, define an `inAppHandler` on `IterableConfig`.
 It should return `InAppShowResponse.skip` to prevent in-app messages from showing automatically.
 It can call `getInAppManager().getMessages()` to get the messages and `getInAppManager().showMessage(message)` to show a specific message.

-#### Custom actions
+- In-app messages: custom actions

-### Consolidated deep link URL handling
+- Consolidated deep link URL handling

 ## Initializing the SDK